ErikPrantare/Mandelscape/README.md

 # Additional info
 Colors are calculated in shaders/shader.frag.
-This file can be edited to use different coloring algorithms. shaders/orbit\_trap.frag contains a coloring algorithm using orbit traps and the `time` variable to move them around.
+This file can be edited to use different coloring algorithms. shaders/orbit\_trap.frag contains a coloring algorithm using orbit traps and the `time` variable to animate it.
 Rename orbit\_trap.frag to shader.frag to see how it looks.

 ---